MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Walking/README.md

 ## Introduction

 Walking is a popular hobby / exercise for many people.
 There are different apps, both paid and free, that will record what someone has done.
-Often, the data is then used in a way that the user is unaware of.
+Often, the data is then shared in a way that the user is unaware of.

 ## Task

-Create a small program for those who do not want to share their data that will calculate the distance walk over a four week period.
-It will also calculate the mean distance walked.
+Create a small program for those who do not want to share their data.
+It will calculate the total distance and the mean distance walked, over a four week period.
 All results are to be rounded to 1 decimal place.

 ## Example User Interface